 Nowadays, you can visit just a small part of the original Domus Aurea site: the Nymphaeum, the Golden Vault Room, and the Octagonal Room.
 There’s also a virtual reality experience in the Golden Vault Room that gives you a bit of a glimpse into how this place must have looked in the past.

 HOW TO VISIT.
 Domus Aurea is located at Colle Oppio park, just next to the Colosseum.
 The entrance is on Via della Domus Aurea.
-For up-to-date information about visits and opening times, please see their website.
+You can simply opt for the official guided tour.

-But it really doesn’t matter when you visit Rome,- you should try to book everything that you absolutely want to do in advance.
-Even if everything is open as usual, it’s usually so busy everywhere that it always pays to book upfront.
+It really doesn’t matter when you visit Rome – you should try to book everything that you absolutely want to do in advance.
+Even if all the sites are open as usual, it’s usually so busy everywhere that it always pays to book upfront or you risk not being able to visit the most popular sites.

 6. Basilica of St. Clement & Archeological Excavations